 Job Corps students can find training and support in a safe environment at more than 100 campuses throughout the country.
 Students who qualify receive the equivalent of a scholarship plus room and board, medical care, work clothing, a cash allowance, and counseling.

 Training is open-entry and open-exit and can last up to two years, depending on the student’s progress.
 Along with the educational and vocational training, students learn leadership, self-esteem, time and resource management, and how to think creatively and work effectively in a culturally diverse setting.

-For more than 50 years, the UBC has contracted with the federal government to provide Job Corps students hands-on training in entry-level carpentry skills and essential construction procedures.
-We now operate 73 programs in 46 states with 118 highly trained instructors.
+For more than 50 years, the UBC Job Corps program has contracted with the federal government to provide Job Corps students hands-on training in entry-level carpentry skills and essential construction procedures.
+UBC Job Corps now operates 73 programs in 46 states with 118 highly trained instructors.
 The program’s annual budget tops $11 million.

 The UBC Job Corps is a pre-apprenticeship program; instructors teach students to use basic hand and power tools safely.
 After completing UBC Job Corps, students can be placed in union-apprenticeship programs, where they will receive excellent benefits including good pay, health insurance, and a retirement plan.

-The UBC is proud to participate in this highly successful educational effort of the U.S. Department of Labor’s (DOL) Job Corps program.
+UBC Job Corps is proud to participate in this highly successful educational effort of the U.S. Department of Labor’s (DOL) National Job Corps program.
 CLICK HERE to watch a video on how the UBC Job Corps program helps young men and women develop the skills necessary for a successful career as a carpenters.